def4ce/wouter.sh/content/resume.md

 ## Experience

+**Senior Cloud Engineer @ [MyParcel](https://www.myparcel.nl)** `June 2023 - Present`
+_Transforming business needs into robust and scalable cloud architectures.
+Driving innovation and efficiency across all cloud computing efforts within the organization._

+Key Contributions:

+- Engineering a secure and compliant multi-account AWS environment through the implementation of AWS Control Tower and AWS Organizations, establishing a robust cloud foundation.
+- Automated application and infrastructure deployments with the creation of CI/CD pipelines using GitHub Actions, enhancing operational efficiency and reliability.
+- Advanced the adoption of Infrastructure as Code (IaC) practices among development teams by leveraging AWS Cloud Development Kit (CDK), streamlining infrastructure management and deployment processes.

 **Senior Cloud Engineer @ [KNMI](https://www.knmi.nl)** `Aug.
 2020 - May 2023`
 _Led the Cloud Engineering team in establishing best practices for cloud deployments.
 Spearheaded the design of CI/CD frameworks to streamline application deployment on Amazon Web Services._